rileyatodd/chicago-food-safety-visualizations/README.md

 # Chicago Food Safety Data Visualizations

 ## todo
-- Add loading indicator to food map
+- List all locations in a tab
+  - allow selection
+  - filter by search bar
-- Indicate which marker is selected
+- Select Location Tab when marker is clicked